 An appreciation for the value of the arts and education came naturally to Mary Wheeler.
 She began her teaching career in the Concord public school as an instructor of mathematics and Latin.
 In 1868, she moved to Providence to teach at Miss Shaw's, a finishing school for young ladies.
 During the 1870s, Miss Wheeler traveled to Europe to study art, returning in 1882 to Providence where she began teaching painting to young women.

 Her own work was influenced by the Impressionists.
-Starting in 1887, she travelled with groups of young women to Giverny, France, to paint and study art history and French.
+Starting in 1887, she traveled with groups of young women to Giverny, France, to paint and study art history and French.
 Her summer trips led her to lease the property next door to Claude Monet, and soon Miss Wheeler and her students were friends and dinner companions with the Monet family and many of the Impressionists who also came to Giverny.

 With her background in art and academics, Mary Wheeler believed that girls deserved more than a “finishing school” approach to education.
 As her studio program grew from a class of 10 girls, she added a college preparatory curriculum and founded The Wheeler School in 1889.
 In 1911, Brown University recognized her leadership with an honorary masters degree.